umpc/kasa-lightshow/README.md

 2. Move or copy `config.example.json` to `config.json`
 3. Change `ip` in `config.json` to the IP address of your LB130
 4. Run `npm start`

+## Configuration Notes

+Duration values are in seconds.